maki3cat/maki3cat.github.io/_pages/about.md

 Hi there, this is Maki.

-I used to be a E-person, but after years of being a software engineer I some place and some time became a I-person.
+I used to be an E-person, but after years of being a software engineer I some place and some time became an I-person.
 And recent test shows I am an INTJ.
 I was ISTP same as Geralt of Rivia last year and that was cool.
 But I accept radically what I am right now; no self-blames.

 **Computer science** is a keyword of life.
 It pays the bills, has empowered me to build a home and life in Shanghai, and navigates me all the way to the States just to be better at it.
 Obviously, it means more than a job to me, and I have interest in it.
 Besides the work stuff, I am also an **animal welfare** supporter.
 I've started monthly donations years ago; it is hard to find good projects.
 And I've rescued many stray cats in Shanghai by finding them adopters, and the luckest one stays with my best friend and lives a life probably better than mine.
 And these are the two beliefs of my life.
 I hope I can build more value out of my life and for this world in these two pursuits.